microsoft/ELL/docs/tutorials/StyleGuide.md

 Convey all useful information, but prefer to do so in a brief and concise way.

-* Good: "Raspian throttles the processor speed when under heavy load to protect itself from overheating."
+* Good: "Raspbian throttles the processor speed when under heavy load to protect itself from overheating."
-* Not as good: "Raspian has an extensive internal logic that allows is to adapt the processor speed according to the amount of computational load at any given moment - when the processor is under heavy load it clocks itself down to prevent overheating, which can lead to severe and permanent damage."
+* Not as good: "Raspbian has an extensive internal logic that allows is to adapt the processor speed according to the amount of computational load at any given moment - when the processor is under heavy load it clocks itself down to prevent overheating, which can lead to severe and permanent damage."

 #### Don't say its easy